 target curve calculator

-When measuring your speakers at listener place, the target curve is (or should be) slightly decreasing with frequency.
+When measuring your speakers at listener place, the target curve should be decreasing with frequency.

 But what should be the slope of this falling curve ?